-For the purposes of this EIS, it is assumed that in the future without the proposed project (the No Action condition), the project area will continue as in the existing condition, except that the MTA will vacate the western portion of the jointly-operated Marx Brothers Playground and will reconstruct and restore that 23,000-sf portion of the site back into open space.
+For the purposes of this EIS, it is assumed that in the future without the proposed project (the No Action condition), the project area will continue as in the existing condition, except that the MTA will vacate the western portion of the jointly operated Marx Brothers Playground and will reconstruct and restore that 23,000-sf portion of the site back into open space.
+In addition, the new Judith Kaye High School is projected to be housed within the COOP Tech building starting in the fall of 2017, utilizing space currently occupied by a P2K (GED) program, which is being phased out.
 For each technical analysis in the EIS, the No Action condition will also incorporate approved or planned development projects within the appropriate study area that are likely to be completed by the analysis year.